M72 World Tour: Background

 Metallica performed a sold out show at Virginia Tech's Lane Stadium on May 7, 2025.
 Their song "Enter Sandman" has been used as the football team's entrance to the stadium for twenty-five years.
 Metallica is the first band to perform a revenue producing concert at the stadium, as well as offering student seating for their show.
 The band's performance of "Enter Sandman," combined with the large crowd jumping and cheering, generated enough ground movement and tremors to be registered as a small earthquake by the Virginia Tech Seismological Observatory.

 On May 22, 2025, Metallica announced a summer 2026 European stadium leg with Gojira, Pantera, Knocked Loose, and Avatar.
+Numerous attendance records were broken on that leg of the tour.
+Another North American leg of the tour with Limp Bizkit and Avatar, consisting of 12 stadium dates across Canada and United States in 2027, was announced the following year on September 16.
+These concerts take place after their Life Burns Faster residency at the Sphere in 2026 and 2027.

 Reception

 The tour was met with positive reviews from music and entertainment critics.
 While having given the opening night performance in Amsterdam on April 27, 2023, 4 out of 5 stars, Ali Shutler of NME stated that Metallica was still the greatest heavy metal band around, while Eleanor Goodman from Metal Hammer who gave the performance that same night 5 out of 5 stars, affirmed that the band had thrown the world's biggest heavy metal party.

-The tour won Rock Tour Of The Year award at the 2024 Pollstar Awards and was the 9th highest grossing tour overall that year with $179,373,637.40 grossed from 24 shows.
+The tour won Rock Tour of the Year award at the 2024 Pollstar Awards and was the 9th highest grossing tour overall that year with $179,373,637.40 grossed from 24 shows.
+The tour was named Rock Tour of the Year once more in 2026 by Pollstar, the band also won Road Warrior of the Year award.